GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/dev_env/coding_standard.md

 ## Module languages and identification

-The code shall be organized into modules, each of which has a ".h" and a corresponding ".c" file.
+The code shall be organized into modules, each of which has a `.h` and a corresponding `.c` file.

-Additionally, all modules will identify if they are to be coded in Frama-C/ACSL.
-Note - it is possible for a module to have a .h file coded in Frama-C/ACSL, while its .c file is "normal" C99 file, such as a device driver which exports a Frama-C compatible API to its clients.
+Additionally, each modules will identify if it is to be coded in Frama-C/ACSL.
+Note: it is possible for a module to have a .h file coded in Frama-C/ACSL, while its .c file is a "normal" C99 file, such as a device driver that exports a Frama-C compatible API to its clients.

 ### C Source Code Verification Tool